qmrg/qmrg.github.io/_posts/2023-06-23-UGT-dissertation-prize-2023.md

 To submit an entry, please email a copy of the dissertation without any indication of the awarded mark to: Dr Yijing Li (qmrgdissertation@outlook.com).

-Please provide an email address for the student that will be live after September 2021 (e.g. a personal email address where institutional addresses expire following graduation).
+Please provide an email address for the student that will be live after October 2021 (e.g. a personal email address where institutional addresses expire following graduation).

-**Deadline:** 14th July 2022 @ 5pm (GMT)
+**Deadline:** 25th October 2022 @ 5pm (GMT)